What moves us as a publishing house

 Sale of the agency business

 For family reasons, sale of the agency business to a Lintas employee, relocation of the publishing house from Pinneberg to Holm near Hamburg.
-Development of the business to up to six employees.
+Expansion of the business to up to six employees.

 New foundation Agrimedia

-Alfred Strothe brings back the book division from Frankfurt, which had almost come to a standstill, and incorporates it as part of the newly founded Agrimedia Werbe- und Verlagsgesellschaft.
-The agency sector is developing very strongly, and the book sector is being built up alongside it.
+Alfred Strothe brings the book division back from Frankfurt, which had almost come to a standstill, and incorporates it into the newly founded Agrimedia Werbe- und Verlagsgesellschaft.
+The agency sector is developing very strongly and the book sector is being built up in parallel.

 1984